cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
+Welcome to the Local Coffee Shop app!
+This is a simple React application that showcases our menu and welcomes customers.

-## About Us
-We serve the best coffee in town!
-Our cozy atmosphere and friendly staff make it the perfect place to relax and enjoy your favorite beverages and pastries.

-## Our Menu
+## Features
-- Espresso
-- Latte
-- Cappuccino
-- Cold Brew
-- Pastries
+- Stylish UI showcasing coffee types and pastries.
+- Responsive design for mobile and desktop.
+- Easy to update menu items.

 ## Installation
-To run this project locally:
-1. Clone the repo:
+1. Clone the repository:
    ```bash
    git clone https://github.com/cezarpauna/TestRepoCreation.git
    ```
-2. Navigate to the project directory:
+2. Change into the directory:
    ```bash
    cd TestRepoCreation
    ```